Video Reasoning without Training: Future Work

 Second, as a training-free framework, our method does not leverage task-specific supervision, which may limit its ability to capture nuanced reasoning strategies compared to reinforcement learning-based approaches.
 Hence, a combination of supervised finetuning and inference-time optimization-based reasoning techniques can also be explored in the future.
 Additionally, tailored solutions that can handle longer videos for the Lite variant can also be investigated.

 Finally, although our proposed approach is motivated for videos, the idea of entropy-based inference-time optimization for enhanced reasoning is generic and can be extended to large language models (LLMs).
-We conducted a preliminary analysis of the entropy behavior of language models for MATH reasoning tasks and observed similar trends as the video models.
-We discuss the details below.
+We conducted a preliminary analysis of the entropy behavior of language models for MATH reasoning tasks and observed similar trends as the video models as discussed in section~\ref{sec:othermodels}.

-\textbf{LLM Entropy Curves.} Figure~\ref{fig:llmentropyIntro} shows the entropy curves of Qwen2.5 based LLMs averaged over a subset of 100 samples on the MATH dataset.
-It shows that better models have delayed peak and lower entropy overall.
-These trends are similar to those observed in the video modality suggesting that the proposed approach can also be extended to LLMs.
-We leave this for future work since it requires non-trivial contributions as the current approach cannot be directly applied due to the absence of the tokens to tune (akin to video tokens) in the inputs to LLMs.
-However, it is very exciting to see similar macro-exploration and macro-exploitation trends with cycles of micro-exploration and micro-exploitation that cause a delayed entropy maximum for the better model even for LLMs.